Did you know that you could collect Social Security Disability Insurance (SSDI) if you have congenital heart defects (CHD)?

 - Mitral Valve Atresia

 - Heart Transplant Graft Failure

 If you have one of the conditions listed above, as part of the CAL program, you may be eligible for faster access to SSDI.

 Remember, people with severe heart conditions, who suffer from chest pain or take prescription medications, are more likely to qualify for SSDI benefits, although you can always appeal a denial.

-Do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation if you have CHD.
+Do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case if you have CHD.
 We can help you obtain benefits.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers